blackwood/highlight-to-google-calendar/README.md

 yarn build
 ```

-Preps your app for deployment.
+Preps the extension for deployment.
 Minifies all files, piping them to the `src/build` folder.

 # Credits